chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 This will create a file and a new folder in your views.
 Let’s take a quick look at the new file welcome_mailer.rb.
 Nothing much going on here but feel free to change the default from: to whatever from email you want.

 We’re going to need a method to call to get the email ready so let’s add that.
 I called mine `welcome_email` and I take one param, user (which is my new user object).
-I also set a few Class level instance variables to pass down some additional information to my view (aka template in the case of our mail).  @user will contain the new user record object and @url is a url back to the site.
+I also set a few Class level instance variables to pass down some additional information to my view (aka template in the case of our mail).  `@user` will contain the new user record object and `@url` is a url back to your site.

 {% highlight ruby %}
 def welcome_email(user)